Sarah: Particle content

 \begin{enumerate} \item \verb"Components": The basis of the name for the components.
 Two cases are possible: \begin{enumerate} \item The field transforms only trivially under the gauge groups with expanded indices.
 In this case, the entry is one dimensional. \item The field transforms non-trivially under gauge groups with expanded indices.
-In this case, the entry is a vector or higher dimensional tensor fitting to the dimension of the field. \end{enumerate} \item \verb"Generations": The number of generations \item \verb"Superfield Name": The name for the superfield \item \verb"Transformation 1", \verb"Transformation 2",..: Transformation under the different gauge groups defined before.
-For \(U(1)\) this is the charge, for non-abelian gauge groups the dimensions is given as integer respectively negative integer.
+In this case, the entry is a vector or higher dimensional tensor fitting to the dimension of the field.
+Note, representations larger than the fundamental one are written as tensor products \end{enumerate} \item \verb"Generations": The number of generations \item \verb"Superfield Name": The name for the superfield \item \verb"Transformation 1", \verb"Transformation 2",..: Transformation under the different gauge groups defined before.
+For \(U(1)\) this is the charge, for non-Abelian gauge groups the dimensions is given as integer respectively negative integer.
 The dimension D of an irreducible representation is not necessarily unique.
 Therefore, to make sure, \SARAH uses the demanded representation, also the corresponding Dynkin labels have to be added. \end{enumerate} \SARAH adds automatically for all chiral superfields soft-breaking squared masses named

+In addition, there are mixed soft-breaking parameters added which are allowed by gauge invariance and R-parity.
+The last check can be disabled by setting